Mlivar08/Operational-analytics-portfolio/README.md

 The focus of these dashboards is not visualization itself, but monitoring performance, detecting inefficiencies and enabling corrective actions through data.

-All company identifiers and sensitive data have been anonymized.
+The projects presented are reconstructed analytical cases inspired by real professional experience.
+All company identifiers, scales, labels and operational details were modified to prevent attribution to any specific organization.

 ### Projects
 1. Feed Distribution Service Level Monitoring